macks2008/Botania/README.md

 7. Go to [Jenkins](https://ci.blamejared.com/job/Botania/view/tags/) and wait for the tag you just pushed to be compiled and built
 8. Download the JAR and submit it to CurseForge
 9. Push the website: `./syncweb.sh <remote username>`.
 If you don't provide a remote username to ssh into the webserver, it'll take your current login name.
+## Fork info
+if you're wondering why this fork exists, this section is for you! among other potential reasons (like contributing to the project in the future), this fork exists in order to allow me to make a SLIGHT modification to how the Flugal Tiara works (more specifically, I'm adding a creative version of the item that offers all abilities without the mana cost)